JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/traps-hazards/russet-mold-vgm.md

 Russet mold can be hard to kill, since weapons and most types of damage do it no harm.
 Effects that deal acid, necrotic, or radiant damage kill 1 square foot of russet mold per 1 damage dealt.
 A pound of salt, a gallon of alcohol, or magic that cures disease kills russet mold in a square area that is 10 feet on a side.
 Sunlight kills any russet mold in the light's area.

 *Source: Volo's Guide to Monsters p.
-196*
+196, Mordenkainen Presents: Monsters of the Multiverse p.
+252*